 Business and Culture in Thailand (Bangkok, Thailand)

-Education and Health Across China: From Kindergarten to College (Hohhot, Beijing,Shenyang; China)
+Education and Health Across China (Hohhot, Beijing, and Shenyang; China)

-Exploring Health and Healthcare Systems in South Africa (Port Elizabeth, South Africa)
+Public Health and Healthcare Systems in South Africa (Port Elizabeth, South Africa)

 Religion and Culture in Japan (Kyoto, Nikko, and Tokyo, Japan)

-Chinese Language and Culture (Beijing, China)
+Language and Culture in China (Beijing, China)